Adaptive Numerical Solution of Kadanoff-Baym Equations: Introduction

 Common to all of the above applications is that their full solution requires the computation of expectation values that, on the level of the second cumulants, depend on \textit{two} times.
-Computing such time-dependent correlation functions thus appears to be a universal problem whose solution demands general and efficient numerical tools.
+Such two-point functions are fundamental objects of many-body physics as they describe, for instance, single-particle excitations and statistical particle distributions, which represent the essential part of the experimentally accessible observables.
+Computing these time-dependent correlation functions thus appears to be a universal problem whose solution demands general and efficient numerical tools.
 The dynamical equations arising from the NE(Q)FT of all of these problems are generally known as \textit{Kadanoff-Baym} (KB) equations\cite{Baym1961}, a set of two-time non-linear integro-differential equations.
-The computational effort to solve the KB equations has led to a number of approximation techniques, among them memory truncation\cite{schuler2018truncating, Kaye_2021}, the generalised Kadanoff-Baym ansatz\cite{Schluenzen2019, balzer2011solving}, as well as advanced computational methods such as high-order time-stepping algorithms\cite{SCHULER2020107484}, parallelised programming\cite{PhysRevA.82.033427}, finite-element representations\cite{PhysRevA.81.022510, balzer2011solving}, and data compression\cite{Kaye_2021}.
+The distinct non-Markovian structure of the KB (integro-differential) equations arises from the reduction of the state space from the (differential) equations generating the Martin-Schwinger hierarchy -- with Markovian structure but dependence on \textit{all} $n$-point functions.
+Similar to the computation of Martin-Schwinger hierarchy, an exact computation of the KB equations is an intractable problem, for which truncations of the interaction diagrams will be required.
+Furthermore, the computational effort to solve the KB equations has led to a number of approximation techniques, among them memory truncation\cite{schuler2018truncating, Kaye_2021}, the generalised Kadanoff-Baym ansatz\cite{Schluenzen2019, balzer2011solving}, as well as advanced computational methods such as high-order time-stepping algorithms\cite{SCHULER2020107484}, parallelised programming\cite{PhysRevA.82.033427}, finite-element representations\cite{PhysRevA.81.022510, balzer2011solving}, and data compression\cite{Kaye_2021}.

 Lacking so far in the numerical integration of the KB equations is a technique that is common in the solution of standard ordinary differential equations: \textit{adaptivity}.
 Due to the considerable computational cost of solving the KB equations -- with operations scaling at least as $\mathcal{O}(n^2)$, where $n$ is the number of time-steps -- it is desirable to minimise this number.
 Moreover, the time evolution of non-equilibrium problems may contain several different timescales at different times\cite{RevModPhys.86.779}, which can suitably be captured with adaptive schemes.